African humid period: Other parts of Africa and the rainforest realm

 Lake Bosumtwi in Ghana rose during the AHP.
 Evidence there also suggests a decrease in wildfire activity took place.
-Tropical forests expanded in Cameroon Highlands and the Adamawa Plateau of Cameroon and moved upward at Lake Bambili also in Cameroon.
+Tropical forests expanded in Cameroon Highlands and the Adamawa Plateau of Cameroon and moved upward at Lake Bambili also in Cameroon, causing an upward shift of afromontane vegetation.
 The core of the rainforest was probably unaltered by the African humid period, perhaps with some changes in species and an expansion of their area.
-There is some evidence that an "Equatorial humid period", mechanistically linked to equatorial insolation and extending into the Amazon, may have taken place in the eastern Congo region at the same time as the AHP.
+There is some evidence that an "Equatorial humid period", mechanistically linked to equatorial insolation and extending into the Amazon, may have taken place in the eastern Congo region at the same time as the AHP or around its beginning and end.
 The peatlands of Central Congo started developing during the African humid period and peat continues to accumulate there to this day, albeit with a slowdown in the Cuvette Centrale after the end of the African humid period.
+In the Gulf of Guinea, increased sedimentation and changed sedimentation patterns from increased river runoff decreased the activity of submarine cold seeps offshore present-day Nigeria.

 On São Nicolau and Brava in the Cape Verde Islands, precipitation and erosion increased.
-In the Canary Islands, there is evidence of a moister climate on Fuerteventura, the laurel forests changed perhaps as a consequence of the AHP.
+In the Canary Islands, there is evidence of a moister climate on Fuerteventura, La Gomera and Tenerife, the laurel forests changed perhaps as a consequence of the AHP.
 Recharge of groundwater levels have been inferred from Gran Canaria also in the Canary Islands, followed by a decrease after the end of the AHP.
 Choughs may have reached the Canary Islands from North Africa when the latter was wetter.